-JW58 is the second online exhibition in the Ullapool gallery’s programme for 2020, now open for viewing until lockdown restrictions are lifted.
+Review: (Now available to see physically 14 Aug – 19 Sept 2021) JW58 is the second online exhibition in the Ullapool gallery’s programme for 2020, viewable online until lockdown restrictions are lifted.
 Two narratives on the same journey, 75 years apart, connect in the same exhibition, one written and one painted.

 Online until 1 Jun Review

 Instagram hosts a virtual gallery space as Ingleby Gallery locks down until further notice.
 The Gallery is showing an online exhibition of artworks that would never typically be seen together.